 We hear much these days about the rise of the author as entrepreneur, writes Orna Ross, founder and director of ALLi, the Alliance of Independent Authors.
 Both #authorpreneur and #creativepreneur are lively hashtags on Twitter and expanding categories on Amazon, Kobo and other online stores.

 But how many authors understand what this means, let alone fall into this category?

 What is an entrepreneur?
 What is a creative entrepreneur, an author-entrepreneur or “authorpreneur” as it's sometimes called?

-Must all indie authors aim for this?
-And if yes, what does it take to combine art and entrepreneurship, craft and commerce, into a successful author enterprise?
+Should all indie authors aim for this?
+If yes, what does it take to combine art and entrepreneurship, craft and commerce, into a successful author enterprise?

 What Is An Entrepreneur?

 There is debate over the very definition of an entrepreneur.
 For some, it includes anyone who runs a business.

 More accurately, I think, an entrepreneur is considered to be a certain kind of business-person.
 The kind who is more innovative and imaginative, the kind who consciously harnesses creative thinking to generate value from their ideas.